Contributed 300 books to a library

 Mr. Pathak addressing a public meeting

-I was seriously surprised to listen his stories about his politics, style of protest and his struggles.
+I was truly surprised to hear his stories about his politics, protest style, and struggles.
 Mr. Pathak’s family was very poor.
-His father worked at Jain Dharamshala in Varanasi as a store keeper.
-Pathak said that often times they did not have enough money to buy both meals everyday and they slept empty stomachs several times.
-He had to stop his studies and he was sent to his uncle’s house in the village only because the family could not afford to send him to the school.
+His father worked as a storekeeper at Jain Dharamshala in Varanasi, and Pathak said they often didn’t have enough money for two meals a day, going to bed on an empty stomach many times.
+He had to stop his studies and was sent to his uncle’s house in the village because his family couldn’t afford to send him to school.

 Mr. Pathak at a meeting

-He returned to Varanasi only after a few months because his uncle also not nice to him.
-Finally Pathak joined municipality school (free schools but just waste of time) in Varanasi.
-During his schooling when he was only 14 years old, he went to a shop in his neighborhood asking for a job because he wanted to make some money to help his family.
-The shopkeeper laughed at him and said that he could employ a 14 year old student.
-Arun Pathak said that he wanted a part time job for evenings.
+He returned to Varanasi after only a few months because his uncle wasn’t nice to him either.
+Pathak finally enrolled in a municipal school, which were free but often considered a waste of time.
+When he was just 14, he went to a local shop and asked for a job because he wanted to earn some money to help his family.
+The shopkeeper laughed at him, saying he couldn’t employ a 14-year-old student.
+Arun Pathak explained that he only wanted a part-time job in the evenings.

 Mr. Pathak in 2002